 During the delay I had to pay for the following

-Next, I actually called the Chase credit card customer 1-800-436-7970 to ask how to file the claim.
+Next, I actually called the Chase credit card customer service line, 1-800-436-7970, to ask how to file the claim.
 The representative was very helpful and directed me to the proper website.

 Next you click file a claim and you will see this screen below where you need to input your card number, name and fill out a capcha code.